Activated Charcoal Pancakes with Blackberry Compote with Kenwood

 There has been an influx of all-black food popping up on Instagram, TikTok and in restaurants and bars.
 I’ve had some delicious black pizza in Barcelona and gorgeous black Bao buns in London.
 And I wanted to give this trend a go myself.

 I’ve been keen to try activated charcoal for some time now.
-Not only does it transform the appearance of food, but it’s also said to have many health benefits such as removing toxins from the body, alleviate bloating and its even claimed to have anti-aging properties.
+Not only does it transform the appearance of food, but it’s also said to have many health benefits such as removing toxins from the body, alleviate bloating, and it’s even claimed to have anti-ageing properties.

 The Kenwood Chef mixer is the perfect piece of equipment for this challenge.
 It’s a super convenient and effective way to whip up pancake batters, as well as highlighting the very best of Kenwood design and engineering.
 I love this product because it allows you to create restaurant quality food with simplicity and versatility at home.